-In addition to tuition, estimated costs for students who complete second year courses listed below are books, \$1,495; class fees, \$27; universal fee, \$672; equipment and supplies, \$25.
+In addition to tuition, estimated costs for students who complete second year courses listed below are books, \$1,475; class fees, \$31; universal fee, \$630.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.
 Students are responsible for costs related to travel to practicum locations.

-You may earn an Associate of Applied Science Degree by successfully completing required 106 credit hours of the two-year Pharmacy Management program (48 credits during the second year in addition to the 58 credits of Pharmacy Technician program) with a grade of "C" or better in all courses.
+You may earn an associate of applied science degree by successfully completing required 100 credit hours of the two-year Pharmacy Management program (45 credits during the second year in addition to the 55-credit Pharmacy Technician program) with a grade of "C" or better in all courses.

-Course Title Credit Hours Term 4 CIS125E MTH111 PHM240 WR227 Excel-Workbooks 5 3 Term 5 BA206 COMM218 EC201 PHM241 PSY237 Business Management Principles Interpersonal Communication Introduction to Microeconomics (or hi Advanced Pharmacy Management 2 Life Span Development (or higher) 4 gher)4 3 Term 6 BA224 HPE295 PHM242 Human Resources Management Health and Fitness for Life Advanced Pharmacy Management 3 Arts and Letters elective 3 3
+Course Term 4 Title Credit Hours BA101 BA251 CIS125E WR227 Introduction to BusinessOffice ManagementExcel-WorkbooksTechnical Writing 3 4

+Term 5

+BA206 Business Management Principles .
+4

+BA234 Fundamentals of Supply Chain Management .
+4

+COMM218 Interpersonal Communication .
+4

+EC201 Introduction to Microeconomics (or higher) .
+4

+Term 6

+BA226 Business Law 1 .
+4

+HPE295 Health and Fitness for Life .
+3

+PSY237 Life Span Development (or higher) .
+4

+Arts and Letters elective .
+3

-+Meets related instruction requirement, see page 44.
-For subject areas, see page 53.
++Meets related l instruction requirement, see page 42.
+For subject areas, see

+page 54.
+For subject areas, se page 42.
+For subject areas, se